Foto: Frank Wagner - stock.adobe.com

 Schools, colleges, and unis in Frankfurt Rhine-Main

-Newcomers will want to find the right school for their kids.
-Or the right uni.
-There’s a great choice available, both public and private.
+It's important for newcomers to find the right school for their kids.
+Or the right university.
+There are lots of great options out there, both public and private.

-German schools represent more than just an opportunity for your child to learn a second language and experiencea foreign culture.
-Enrolling your child in a German school can help integration of both the child and you into the community.
-What’s more, the public education System is tuition free.
+German schools are about more than just learning a second language and experiencing a foreign culture.
+If you enroll your child in a German school, it can help you and your child to integrate into the local community.
+On top of that, the public education system is free of charge.

-Academically, the German school System has a good reputation.
-The main complaint about the German system concern the short hours (in primary schools, it is common for children to finish school at noon), the lack of flexibility, and lack of programs for gifted and remedial children.
-In Germany, the school system is the responsibility of the respective state government and in response to the above shortcomin gs the State of Hessen has instituted a series of educational reforms.
-As a result, the high school curriculum was restructured and afternoon classes were introduced.
-The other significant reform involved substitute teaching.
-Hessen passed legislation so that classes will not be cancelled (and students sent home) due to a lack of human resources in schools.
-With students spending longer days in school, many schools are now offering hot lunches.
-Organized sports teams and other extra-curricular activities are still not offered at most German schools but are rather the domain of innumerable clubs (Vereine).
-It bears noting that the German school system expects parents to be active participants in their child’s education.
-Particularly at the primary and middle school level, parents should expect to spend an average of one hour daily helping their children with homework.
+The German school system has a good reputation when it comes to academic standards.
+The main issue with the German system is the short hours (primary schools usually finish at noon), lack of flexibility and lack of programmes for gifted and remedial children.
+In Germany, it's down to the state government to run the school system.
+In response to the above shortcomings, the State of Hesse has introduced a series of educational reforms.
+As a result, the high school curriculum was overhauled and afternoon classes were introduced.
+Another big change was to do with substitute teaching.
+Hessen introduced new legislation to stop classes being cancelled (and students sent home) due to a lack of human resources in schools.
+With students now spending longer days at school, many schools are offering hot lunches.
+It's still the case that most German schools don't offer organised sports teams and other extra-curricular activities.
+Instead, these are provided by a huge number of clubs (Vereine).
+It's also worth mentioning that the German school system expects parents to play an active role in their child's education.
+At the primary and middle school levels, parents should expect to spend about an hour a day helping their children with homework on average.

 Partner Portrait